ekashi95/ASFV_pipeline/README.md

 ## ASFV_pipeline (low-memory fork)
 The pipeline from the original repository uses the bwa-mem2 utility, which is very memory-intensive.
 This isn't the most elegant, but it works by replacing bwa-mem2 with bwa for the most resource-intensive operations.

-The necessary files with instructions will be uploaded shortly.
+The necessary files for running pipeline will be uploaded shortly.

 Below is the README from the original repository.
 </details>